 My must have apple recipes for Fall.

-Apple Pudding Cake – this cake is made from shredded apples, cinnamon, nutmeg, and topped with a delicious pudding sauce.
+- Apple Pudding Cake – you make this cake from shredded apples, cinnamon, nutmeg, and topped with a delicious pudding sauce.

-Pumpkin Apple Streusel Muffins – This muffin brings together apples and pumpkin and is topped with a sweet streusel.
+- Pumpkin Apple Streusel Muffins – This muffin brings together apples and pumpkin.
+You top it with a sweet streusel.

-Pumpkin Patch Pancakes with Apple Cider Syrup – this recipe starts off with purchased pancake mix that get the flavors of Fall mixed in and then is topped off with a delicious homemade syrup made from apple cider.
+- Pumpkin Patch Pancakes with Apple Cider Syrup – this recipe starts off with pancake mix that gets the flavors of Fall mixed in.
+Then you top it off with a delicious homemade syrup made from apple cider.

 - Apple Dumplings – who won’t love apples wrapped in crescent dough the drenched in a sugary syrup.
 Vanilla ice cream is a must to accompany this simple dessert.

 - 5 medium Gala or Braeburn apples, peeled and diced (I like to use Gala)